j-parkim/Capstone/README.md

     --skip-gffread      Do NOT run gffread
     --protein-fasta     Provide protein FASTA manually when skipping gffread

-    --criteria          # options:
+    --criteria          # options
-                        longest: selects the protein isoform that has the longest sequence length(the greatest number of AA)
+                        - longest: selects the protein isoform that has the longest sequence length(the greatest number of AA)
-                        first: selects the first protein isoform found for the gene in the input gff3 file
+                        - first: selects the first protein isoform found for the gene in the input gff3 file
-                        random: selects one protein isoform for the gene chosen randomly from the set of available isoforms.
+                        - random: selects one protein isoform for the gene chosen randomly from the set of available isoforms.
+                        - length: selects the protein isoform that has the length closest to user defined in --target-seq-length argument
-    --skip-isoform      Skip isoform selection (keep all proteins)
+    --target-seq-length when using --criteria length, add interger of length you'd like --skip-isoform      Skip isoform selection (keep all proteins)

     --outdir            Output directory (default=results)